 Documentation Description User's Manual This manual is a guide to using HEC-RAS.
-The manual provides an introduction and overview of the modeling system, installation instructions, how to get started, simple examples, detailed descriptions of each of the major modeling components, and how to view graphical and tabular output.
+The manual provides an introduction and overview of the modeling system, installation instructions, how to get started, a simple example, entering and editing geometric data, detailed descriptions of each of the major modeling components, and how to view graphical and tabular output.
+2D User's Manual This document describes how to use the 2D modeling capabilities that are included in this version of the software.
+It also describes how to use RAS Mapper in support of 2D modeling (mesh generation) and inundation mapping for models containing 2D flow areas.
+HEC-RAS Mapper This document describes how to use HEC-RAS Mapper to do the following: establish a horizontal coordinate system; develop an HEC-RAS terrain model; layout the geometric data model and extract terrain data; visualize results in the form of maps, plots, and tables.
+Sediment Transport User's Manual This manual describes how to perform sediment transport modeling.
+The document describes 1D quasi unsteady; 1D unsteady flow, and 2D sediment transport modeling.
+Additionally sediment impact analysis (SIAM) and bank stability using BSTEM is also described.
 Hydraulic Reference Manual This manual describes the theory and data requirements for the hydraulic calculations performed by HEC-RAS.
 Equations are presented along with the assumptions used in their derivation.
 Discussions are provided on how to estimate model parameters, as well as guidelines on various modeling approaches.
-Applications Guide This document contains examples that demonstrate various aspects of HEC-RAS.
-Each example consists of a problem statement, data requirements, general outline of solution steps, displays of key input and output screens, and discussions of important modeling aspects.
+Applications Guide This document contains a series of examples that demonstrate various aspects of HEC-RAS.
+Each example consists of a problem statement, data requirements, and general outline of solution steps, displays of key input and output screens, and discussions of important modeling aspects.